mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 This file contains a variety of class definitions used by the ASP.NET MVC template.
 The most important of the classes is the `ApplicationUserManager` class.
 This class is responsible for configuring policies and defaults for user accounts in the application (for example, the password validation policy, user email address uniqueness, lockout period if a password is typed in wrong X number of times, and multi-factor authentication via SMS and/or email).

-The `ApplicationUserManager` class also contains a reference to the backend data store used to store user account information.
+The `ApplicationUserManager` class also contains a reference to the back-end data store used to store user account information.
 We'll be modifying the class to auto-create the necessary tables if they don't exist.

 Start by replacing the using statements at the top, removing the Entity Framework references and adding the ElCamino references.